 - .gov – This TLD is limited to institutions that are affiliated with the United States Government.

-Generally, you can trust most sources with the a .edu or .gov TDL.
-Organization are generally trusted do to their indifference because they are not profit producing businesses.
+Generally, you can trust most sources with the a .edu or .gov TLD.
+Organizations are generally trusted due to their indifference because they are not profit producing entities.

 Searching for Specific TLDs

-A Google search without restrictions will bring up a long list of results the is seen as all relevant to the Google search algorithm.
+A Google search without restrictions will bring up a long list of results.
+These results are all seen as relevant to the Google search algorithm.
 To narrow your web search to only include TLDs that we discussed earlier you can follow these steps:

 - Type “site:” in the Google search bar.